stanislaw/EchoLogger/README.md

 #ifdef DEBUG
 // We do import EchoLogger:
 #import <EchoLogger/EchoLogger.h>
-// Now L, LS, LSF, LF are defined, the logging does work.
+// Now L, LL, LF, LLF are defined, the logging does work.
 #else
 #import <EchoLogger/Silence.h>
-// L, LS, LSF, LF are defined as nothing so no logging occurs.
+// L, LL, LF, LLF are defined as nothing so no logging occurs.
 // See <EchoLogger/Silence.h> for details.
 #endif
 ```